B1ack2un/AstronetTESS/README.md

 ```

-If the option `--plot` argument is included, you must also include a `--save_dir`.
+If the `--plot` argument is included, you must also include a `--save_dir` argument.
 Plots of the global and local views of TCEs in the test set will be saved under that
 directory.

 The plot of the light curve should look something like this: